Proper Refrigeration For Meat And Poultry Handling

 Commercial Refrigeration Options

-There are many companies, such as SEMCO, that provide robust products to the meat and poultry industry that allow them to meet appropriate regulations and maintain high food safety standards for all stages of meat handling from slaughter to the end purchase.
+There are many companies, such as SEMCO/SEMCOLD LLC, that provide robust products to the meat and poultry industry that allow them to meet appropriate regulations and maintain high food safety standards for all stages of meat handling from slaughter to the end purchase.
 This includes everything from special chillers that are used in processing at and early phase to special flake ice or other similar products used to maintain cold temperatures in retail display cases and more.

 Benefits Of Proper Refrigeration